juan-carlos-correa/credit-card-validation-app/README.md

 > [!WARNING]
 > This is only for educational purposes and should not be used in production.
 For secure credit card validation, use a certified payment gateway.

+## Features

+- Validates credit card numbers using the Luhn algorithm
+- Simple and easy to use
+- Responsive design
+- Fast and lightweight
+- Backend and frontend tests
+- Error handling
+- Environment variables
+- Prettier and ESLint
+- TailwindCSS for styling
+- Vite for frontend development
+- Express.js for the backend

+## Tech stack

+- Node.js
+- Express.js
+- Supertest
+- React
+- TailwindCSS
+- Vite
+- Vitest
+- React Testing Library
+- MSW

 ## Installation

 1. Clone the repository